experimentAccount2/slpkg/README.rst

       Choose an option > _

-Use dialog utility to help you find a package:
+Use dialog utility to help you find a packages:

 .. code-block:: bash